CP1401/Practicals/prac_01/README.md

 _Keep every file you ever write in this subject._

 ## Submit
-Now **submit all of your work to LearnJCU**.
+Now **submit your work to LearnJCU**.
-We do not need the project, only the files in this week's folder.
+For the first week, we're flexible with how you record your work - photos of hand written work on paper, Word documents, text files... whatever you did.
+In future practicals, we'll specify the files for you to create and submit.